 Greece is teeming with islands, islets and rocky coves with crystal clear waters.
 It is also home to potentially thousands of snorkeling spots.
 While it is possible to get into the water almost anywhere along the coast of the country, the islands of Crete, Corfu, Zante and the Ionian Islands are among the busiest regions.
-Touristic and easily accessible, they are prime destinations for exploring the seabed.
+Touristic and easily accessible, they are prime destinations for snorkeling.

-As anywhere else in the Mediterranean, there are no shallow coral reefs to be found in Greece.
-However, the seabed is diversified, between seagrass meadows, sandy plateaus and rocky bottoms, where there lives starfish, sponges, sea anemones and sea urchins.
+Like anywhere else in the Mediterranean, there are no shallow coral reefs to be found in Greece.
+However, the seabed is diversified, between Posidonia meadows, sandy flats, and rocky areas, where live starfish, sponges, sea anemones, and sea urchins.

-Hundreds of species of fish live in Greek waters, where wrasses, damselfish, sea bream, mullet, and pomfret are easy to observe from just a few meters from the shore.
-For the lucky ones, there are the rare encounters with small groupers, brown meagre, or the wary Mediterranean parrotfish, mainly in protected areas.
+Hundreds of species of fish live in Greek waters, where wrasses, damselfish, sea bream, mullet, and pomfret are easy to spot from just a few meters from the shore.
+The lucky ones may encounter small dusky groupers, brown meagre, or the Mediterranean parrotfish, mainly in protected areas.

 As everywhere else in the Mediterranean, snorkeling is mainly done during the summer in Greece, where the climate is warm and sunny from May to October.
 July and August hold its highest peak of tourism, where millions of tourists land on the coast.
 Daytime temperatures generally exceed 30°C.